Dermatology - Main Campus, Level 5

 Dermatology at UVM Medical Center

-Dermatology at The University of Vermont Medical Center in Burlington, VT, provides consultation and therapy for all types of problems of the skin, hair, and nails, for patients of all ages.
+Dermatology at the University of Vermont Medical Center in Burlington, VT provides consultation and therapy for all types of problems of the skin, hair, and nails for patients of all ages with a focus on medical, rather than cosmetic, dermatology.

 Common Dermatology Conditions